-Periodic Limb Movement Disorder (PLMD) is a movement disorder that occurs often at people with sleep apnea, narcolepsy and Parkinson's disease.
+Periodic Limb Movement Disorder (PLMD) is a movement disorder of the toes and ankles, that occurs in sleep.
+It often manifests in people with sleep apnea, narcolepsy and Parkinson's disease.

 The symptoms of PLMD occur only in sleep, with repetitive movements of the limbs, mostly legs, such as: